-Looking for a winning team building ice breaker that you can use for meetings, training classes, team building sessions, and company events and activities, you've come to the right place.
-The three shining work moments team building ice breaker makes group cohesiveness and cooperation a natural result of this team building ice breaker.
+If you're looking for a winning team building icebreaker that you can use for meetings, training classes, team building sessions, and company events and activities, you've come to the right place.
+The three shining work moments team building icebreaker creates group cohesiveness and cooperation in a natural and professional way.

-The goal of this ice breaker is to help participants build a cohesive team by learning about and appreciating, each other's strengths with this icebreaker.
+The goal of the exercise is to help participants build a cohesive team by learning about and appreciating, each other's strengths with this icebreaker.

-- Tell the newly formed groups that their assignment is to look back over their work careers and find three events, activities, accomplishments, collaborations, or moments of recognition by others that were shining or important to them.
-I think of these as career highlights.
-Provide ten or so minutes for the participants to think about and jot down ideas before you ask them to share their shining moments with their small group.
+- Tell the groups that their assignment is to look back over their careers and identify three events, activities, accomplishments, collaborations, or moments of recognition by others that were shining or important to them.
+Think of these touchstones as career highlights.
+Allow about ten minutes for the participants to think about the question and jot down ideas before you ask them to share their thoughts with their small group.

-If you have employees who are relatively new to the workplace, you can ask them to share moments from college classes, part-time jobs, internships or volunteer work.
-In describing three work highlights, this group already has moments to share.
-Don't avoid this ice breaker when you work with younger groups of employees.
-They have shining moments.
+If some people are relatively new to the workforce, ask them to share moments from college classes, part-time jobs, internships, or volunteer work.
+Everyone has shining moments.

-- Tell the groups that each person will be asked to share one of their shining moments with the whole group upon completion of the small group exercise if they are comfortable doing so.
+- Tell the groups that each person will be asked to share just one of their shining moments with the entire group upon completion of the small group exercise if they are comfortable doing so.

-- Debrief the team building ice breaker by asking the group how they reacted to the ice breaker–to the experience of telling their own stories and hearing the stories of their coworkers.
+- To debrief the team building icebreaker, ask the group how they reacted to the icebreaker (i.e., their reaction to the experience of telling their own stories and hearing the stories of coworkers).

-- When the team building ice breaker discussion is finished, ask the participants if they have anything they'd like to add to the discussion before moving on with the rest of the session.
+- When the team building icebreaker discussion is finished, ask the participants if they have anything they'd like to add to the discussion before closing the session.